How much does it cost to build an app in Australia?

 What are realistic timelines?

-These assume development happens full-time with proper process.
-Part-time development or unclear requirements will extend timelines significantly.
+These assume development happens with proper process and clear requirements.
+Unclear scope or part-time development will extend timelines significantly.

 Can you reduce costs without reducing quality?